SushiBar1111/HackTheBox-Write-Up/Easy-Machine/Linux-Machine/Sau.md

   systemctl version
 </div>

-After finding the version, I searched for the exploit and found this (https://packetstormsecurity.com/files/174130/systemd-246-Local-Root-Privilege-Escalation.html)[systemctl privilege escelation]
+After finding the version, I searched for the exploit and found this [[systemctl privilege escelation](https://packetstormsecurity.com/files/174130/systemd-246-Local-Root-Privilege-Escalation.html)]

 Following the PoC that provided in that link, I successfully escalate my privilege as root.
 Next, I found the root.txt on the root directory